jingliao132/jingliao132.github.io/_portfolio/portfolio-3.md

 # The water includes all.<br>

 ## Nameless Inland Lake
-The beautiful lake is found in trip to the border between Russia and Inner Mogolia, on the way to Halar.<br>
+This unlimited lake is located near the border between Russia and Inner Mogolia, found on the way to Halar.<br>
 <img src='/images/halar.jpg'>

 ## The West Lake